Government mail service may be affected by the Canada Post labour disruption. See how to send and receive government mail during this time.

 Health care for Indigenous communities

-As a First Nations, Métis or Inuit person, you often face many barriers to access appropriate health care.
+As a First Nations, Métis or Inuit person, you often face many barriers accessing appropriate health care.
 To support better health outcomes, we are building more meaningful connections to identify improvements that reflect the unique nature of your communities.

 As part of the health care refocus, we are creating an Indigenous Advisory Council to ensure your needs and voices are heard.
 This council will feature representatives from First Nations, Métis and Inuit communities in Alberta.

-The Indigenous Advisory Council will join 12 regional advisory councils to represent the different perspectives of Albertans and Indigenous communities.
-The councils will advise the new Primary Care, Continuing Care, Acute Care and Mental Health and Addiction organizations on local priorities and planning, and propose initiatives and innovative solutions for their region.
+The Indigenous Advisory Council will join regional advisory councils to represent the different perspectives of Albertans and Indigenous communities.
+The councils will advise the new Primary Care, Continuing Care, Acute Care and Mental Health and Addiction provincial health agencies on local priorities and planning, and propose initiatives and innovative solutions for their region.

-Together with the actions being taken under the MAPS initiative, which includes investments and initiatives designed and delivered by Indigenous communities, creating an Indigenous Patient Complaints Investigator and an Indigenous Health Division within Alberta Health, we're committed to improving access to timely, appropriate health care services.
+We're committed to improving access to timely and appropriate health care services.
+We have taken actions under the MAPS initiative, which include investments and initiatives designed and delivered by Indigenous communities.
+We have also established an Indigenous Patient Complaints Investigator and an Indigenous Health Division within Alberta Health.

 Learn more about what is being done to improve Indigenous health care and programs to support Indigenous health care needs.